michaelshawnlockwood/michaelshawnlockwood.github.io/README.md

 ---

 ## 📊 Featured Work
-- **Roles Over Time Chart**
-  An SVG visualization that translates 25+ years of resume history into measurable signals for Dev, DBA, ETL, and Analysis.
-Bands rise and fall as responsibilities shift — a data model of a career.

 - **NYC Taxi Pipeline Project**
   A real-world data engineering flow: Parquet validation → PSV conversion → schema generation → SQL Server/PostgreSQL bulk insert.
 Downstream: orchestration with Airflow and Databricks, visualization with Power BI.